 Swim fins are supposed to be snug, not loose.
-However, riders with sensitive skins seldom develop sores from skin rubbing against the fins.
+However, riders with sensitive skin seldom develop sores from skin rubbing against the fins.

 Low-quality rubber fins, extreme water temperatures, and sand grains are responsible for chafing and rubbing.

-So, what should you do to reducing the risk of rubbing your feet while having fun?
+So, what should you do to reduce the risk of rubbing your feet while having fun?
 Don't wait until your feet "toughen" up.